leonardofaria/leonardofaria.net/content/posts/2020/08/03/adding-screenshot-testing-with-cypress-in-your-project.md

 Before we create our Semaphore configuration file, let's prepare our project to run in CI.

-The first step is installing [start-server-and-test](https://www.npmjs.com/package/start-server-and-test).
+The first step is installing <A href="https://www.npmjs.com/package/start-server-and-test">start-server-and-test</A>.
 As the package name says, it will start a server, waits for URL, then runs a test command:

 ```bash
 npm install -D start-server-and-test